Iowa jury gives $27 million verdict in misdiagnosed flu case

 The Polk County jury returned the verdict Monday in the lawsuit filed in 2017 against UnityPoint Clinic Family Medicine in Des Moines.

 Joseph Dudley and his wife Sarah Dudley filed the lawsuit after Joseph became ill in February 2017 and went to the clinic in southeast Des Moines.
-They reported he had dizziness, delusions, a headache, high fever and a cough.
+They reported he had dizziness, delusions, a headache, a high fever, and a cough.

 A physician’s assistant in charge of the clinic at the time diagnosed him with the flu although tests returned negative, said Dudley’s lawyer Nick Rowley.
 Dudley was given Tamiflu and a pain reliever and sent home.